-Air Conditioner Routine Maintenance
+Central Air Conditioner Routine Maintenance

-Routine inspection and maintenance is very important to catch problems and save on your electric bill.
-I recommend hiring an HVAC technician to inspect and maintain the system twice a year; Spring and Fall are best before the summer or winter season begins and you really need your system.
+Routine inspection and maintenance is very important to catch problems early and save on your electric bill.
+I recommend hiring an HVAC technician to inspect and maintain the AC system twice a year; Spring and Fall are best before the summer or winter season begins and you really need your system.

 The most important thing a home owner should do is regularly change the air filter every month.
 I installed Honeywell touchscreen 7-day programmable digital thermostats that reminds me when it’s time to change the air filter.
 A dirty air filter will increase your electric bill as the system struggles to heat or cool your home.

-Attic Air Handler
+AC Air Handler Components

 - Blower motor – bottom